An equality between entanglement and uncertainty: Abstract

 \section{Abstract}

-In their seminal paper, Einstein, Podolsky and Rosen (EPR) show that an observer who is \emph{maximally} entangled with the system to be measured can perfectly predict the outcome of two incompatible measurements.
-This feat stands in stark contrast to Heisenberg's uncertainty principle which tell us that if the observer is \emph{not} entangled with the system at all, then his ability to predict the outcomes of incompatible measurements such as position and momentum is extremely limited.
-The observations made by EPR and Heisenberg illustrate two extreme cases of the interplay between entanglement and uncertainty.
-On the one hand, no entanglement means that measurements will be maximally uncertain.
+Heisenberg's uncertainty principle implies that if one party (Alice) prepares a system and randomly measures one of two incompatible observables, then another party (Bob) cannot perfectly predict the measurement outcomes.
+This implication assumes that Bob does not possess an additional system that is entangled to the measured one; indeed the seminal paper of Einstein, Podolsky and Rosen (EPR) showed that maximal entanglement allows Bob to perfectly win this guessing game.
+Although not in contradiction, the observations made by EPR and Heisenberg illustrate two extreme cases of the interplay between entanglement and uncertainty.
+On the one hand, no entanglement means that Bob's predictions must display some uncertainty.
 Yet on the other hand, maximal entanglement means that there is no more uncertainty at all.
-Here we show that this apparent rift can be reconciled in that it is indeed possible to have an exact relation - \emph{an equality} - between the amount of uncertainty and the amount of entanglement.
+Here we follow an operational approach and give an exact relation - an equality - between the amount of uncertainty as measured by the guessing probability, and the amount of entanglement as measured by the recoverable entanglement fidelity.
+From this equality we deduce a simple criterion for witnessing bipartite entanglement and a novel entanglement monogamy equality.